 2. Ratio of PMs to Engineers

-PMs work closely with engineers, and the amount of engineers they work with also vary widely among companies.
-The ratio could be 1:10 at a smaller startup or 1:3 at a larger .
+PMs work closely with engineers, and the number of engineers they work with also vary widely among companies.
+The ratio could be 1:10 at a smaller startup or 1:3 at a larger company.
 A key thing to consider about the ratio as an aspiring PM is overall responsibility.
-In companies with more PMs, the PMs have less ownership of the product as a whole but more opportunities to learn from and work with other PMs.
+In companies with more PMs, the PMs have less ownership of the product as whole but more opportunities to learn from and work with other PMs.
 In companies with fewer PMs, the PMs tend to own a larger piece of the scope and more opportunities to do work.

 3. Product Strategy

 There are two main methods that companies use regarding product strategy.
-One method is a "bottom up" approach, and the other is a "top down" approach.
+One method is a "bottom-up" approach, and the other is a "top-down" approach.

 Companies such as Apple and Amazon have a culture where hard work is prized.
 It's common for employees to work long hours and take calls because they are inspired by the 's mission and don't mind the work when there's an amazing product at stake.